machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### Programmatic registration

-For cases where annotation-based registration is not suitable, `OpenAIProvider.addTool(...)` accepts explicit parameter descriptors:
+For cases where annotation-based registration is not suitable, `Provider.addTool(...)` accepts explicit parameter descriptors:

 ```java
 addTool(String name, String description, ToolFunction function, ParamDescriptor... paramsDesc)
 ```

-`OpenAIProvider.addTool(...)` converts `ParamDescriptor` entries into an object-style JSON schema definition, creates an OpenAI `FunctionTool`, and stores that tool together with its `ToolFunction` callback.
+`Provider.addTool(...)` converts `ParamDescriptor` entries into an object-style JSON schema definition, creates an `FunctionTool`, and stores that tool together with its `ToolFunction` callback.

 The generated parameter definition includes: